breadweb/imember/README.md

 }
 ```

-There are some Microsoft apps that are "cloaked" and don't need to saved or restored since they don't have a window that is visible to the user.
-I'll need to figure out how to identify cloaked apps and exclude them.

-The program could be optimized by only saving configurations when display settings are about to change instead of on an interval.
-It would be less processing and also avoid an issue where the most recent configuration may not be saved before displays change.
+The program could be optimized by only saving arrangements when display settings are about to change instead of on an interval.
+It would be less processing and also avoid an issue where the most recent arrangement may not be saved before displays change.
 To do that, I need to address the problem identified in the comments:

 ```
 // Saves the current window arrangement on an interval.
 This is a lazy solution to a problem